bparanj/rom/seventh_chapter.md

 ## Summary

-In this chapter, we applied the Ruby Object Model basics to develop a Sinatra Clone.
+In this chapter, we applied the Ruby Object Model basics to develop a structure for our Sinatra Clone.